Nutrition Services Branch

 KRS 310 - Dietitians and Nutritionists

 Registered dietitians/licensed dietitians who design nutrition plans have more than five years of training in nutrition and nutritional science.
 No other health care professional has this level of training in nutrition.
-These professionals are health care team members who advise doctors and nurses on specific nutrition care plan for patients.
+These professionals are health care team members who advise doctors and nurses on specific nutrition care plans for patients.

 See the Medical Nutrition Referral Listing for contacts in your county.